 These families, like 2.3 billion other individuals, lived without access to basic sanitation services.
 Without a toilet, their only option was to defecate in the open—like nearly 892 million people across the globe.

 Degrading and dangerous, open defecation is often the only option of relief these families have.
 The physical risks posed by using an empty field or narrow alleyway are numerous—from hygiene risks to dangers from wild animals or individuals with despicable intents.

 Stepping in to Help Shield Against Disease

 Offering a safe—and private—space for the families to relieve themselves would protect them in more ways than one.
 That was why Gospel for Asia (GFA) workers provided toilets for these 30 families.
-A designated and sanitary area would help guard them from viral and diarrheal diseases and preserve their finances from being drained by preventable medical crises.
-Their children could grow without the fear of disease hanging over them.
+A designated sanitary area would help guard them from viral and diarrheal diseases and preserve their finances from being drained by preventable medical crises.
+Their children could grow up without the fear of disease hanging over them.

 “And now [the workers] have provided a sanitation facility, too,” said Sakarie, thankful for the Gospel for Asia (GFA) workers’ help.
 “I personally thank the [workers] for considering the need of the poor people of this slum and taking initiative to help them.”